sammy10060102/VBA-challenge/README.md

-# VBA-challenge
+# VBA scripting to analyze stock market data.

-The results contain the following:
+## The script will loop through all the stocks for one year and output the following information:

 The ticker symbol.